Opened 3 years ago

 I'll see to try to implement just the use case mentioned above for the next version.

-- Summary changed from mondorestore syas a partition is occupied to mondorestore says a partition is occupied
+Summary: | mondorestore syas a partition is occupied → mondorestore says a partition is occupied |

 A workaround is to force the format of the target disk to be GPT with parted to avoid restoration issue if original was GPT as well: